ExplicITConsulting/set-outlooksignatures.com/faq.md

 Being free and open-source software, Set-OutlookSignatures saves your company a remarkable amount of money compared to commercial software.

-Become a Benefactor Circle member to unlock additional features: See [`.\docs\Benefactor Circle`](Benefactor%20Circle.md) or [`https://explicitonsulting.at`](https://explicitconsulting.at/open-source/set-outlooksignatures) for details about these features and their benefits for your business.
+Buy a Benefactor Circle license to add additional enterprise-grade features: See [`Benefactor Circle`](benefactorcircle.md) or [`https://explicitonsulting.at`](https://explicitconsulting.at/open-source/set-outlooksignatures) for details about these features and their benefits for your business.

-##Why the tagline?
+## Why the tagline?
 I initially created Set-OutlookSignatures to give back to the community by showing how to correctly script stuff that I have seen being done in wrong and incomplete ways over and over again:
 - Efficient queries for nested Active Directory group membership,
 - working with SID history,